 Prox Card Encoder

 The prox card encoder uses an HID ProxPoint® Plus reader mounted on the e-card docking station inside the printer/encoder.
 The ProxPoint is a "read only" device producing a Wiegand signal that is converted to RS-232 using a Cypress Computer Systems CVT-2232.
-Application programmes can read information from HID prox cards via a RS-232 signal through a dedicated DB-9 port on the outside of the printer labeled "Prox."
+Application programs can read information from HID prox cards via a RS-232 signal through a dedicated DB-9 port on the outside of the printer labeled "Prox."

 Polyvinyl chloride.
 The primary material used for typical plastic cards.